It's a whole new world! Different laws apply.

 - Arrange for and obtain their own personal attendants, tutoring and individually fitted or designed assistive technologies.

-Post-Secondary institutions are not required to:
+Post-Secondary institutions (such as RCC) are not required to:

 - Reduce or waive any of the essential requirements of a course or program